masneyb/shotwell-site-generator/README.md

 ![Photo Frame Front](screenshots/photo-frame-front.jpg?raw=1)

-## How to create physical photo books
+## How to create printed photo books

-The search page supports exporting the current view as a CSV file that can be used to create pages for a photo book one page at a time as described on [this page](photobook-helper/README.md).
+The search page supports exporting the current view as a CSV file.
 For my photo books, I export a series of CSV files for events that occurred throughout the year, and chain together all of the images into a PDF that can be sent off to the book printer.
+My process for creating these books is described on [this page](photobook-helper/README.md).

 ![Photo Books](screenshots/photobooks.jpg?raw=1)